 Article VI — Executive Committee

 Section 1.
 Powers of Executive Committee.
-USPTA will be managed by the Executive Committee.
-The Executive Committee will have all powers specifically reserved to it by these bylaws and such other powers of a general policy-making nature.
-The Executive Committee may delegate such of its powers as it deems wise in the management of the affairs of the Association.
+The USPTA will be managed by the Executive Committee.
+The Executive Committee will have all powers specifically reserved to it by these Bylaws and such other powers of a general policy-making nature.
+The Executive Committee may delegate such of its powers as it deems prudent in the management of the affairs of the Association.
 Should any disagreement exist with any other body within USPTA, such as the Board of Directors, as to the scope of the Executive Committee’s powers, the determination of the Executive Committee shall be final.
-The Executive Committee shall have the power, which may be exercised at a meeting specifically called or at its annual meeting, to suspend, for cause, the authority of any of the directors of the Association.
-“Cause” is defined as grossly improper conduct on the part of a director.
+The Executive Committee shall have the power, which may be exercised at a meeting specifically called or at its annual meeting, to suspend, for cause, the authority of any of the Directors of the Association.
+“Cause” is defined as grossly improper conduct on the part of a Director.

-An Executive Committee meeting may also be called on a majority vote of the Board of Directors.
+An Executive Committee meeting may also be called by a majority vote of the Board of Directors.

 Section 3.
 Membership on Executive Committee.
-The members of the Executive Committee will consist of the members of the Board of Directors and the President and regional Vice President of each of the divisions.
-In order to be eligible to serve as the President or regional Vice President of a division an individual must, at minimum, be certified as an Elite Professional.
-The division President and regional Vice President shall be elected by the divisions prior to the annual Executive Committee meeting which shall be held in either August or September of the year unless otherwise scheduled and designated by the Executive Committee.
+The members of the Executive Committee will consist of the members of the Board of Directors and the President and Regional Vice President, or the Divisional equivalent, of each of the Divisions, and the last three immediate past Presidents.
+In order to be eligible to serve as the President or regional Vice President of a Division an individual must, at minimum, be certified as an Elite Professional.
+The Division President and Regional Vice President, or the Divisional equivalent, shall be elected by the Divisions prior to the annual Executive Committee meeting which shall be held in either August or September of the year unless otherwise scheduled and designated by the Executive Committee.

 Section 4.
 Voting.
-Voting in the Executive Committee shall be weighed as follows:
+Voting in the Executive Committee shall be weighted as follows:

-Except as provided in Articles IV and XVIII, each division will have one vote for up to and including 100 voting members in the division.
-For example, a division with 40 members will have one vote, and a division with 101 members or 160 members will have two votes, and a division with 240 members will have three votes.
+Except as provided in Articles IV and XVII, each Division will have one vote for up to and including 100 voting members in the Division.
+For example, a Division with 40 members will have one vote, and a Division with 101 members or 160 members will have two votes, and a Division with 240 members will have three votes.

 In addition, each member of the Board of Directors will have one vote.
-Prior to the Executive Committee meeting, the CEO/ED will certify to the President the number of paid-up voting members as of August 1 in a division and the number of votes to which the division is entitled.
+Prior to the Executive Committee meeting, the CEO/ED will certify to the President the number of paid-up voting members in a Division, as of thirty (30) days prior to the scheduled Executive Committee meeting, and the number of votes to which the Division therefore is entitled.

 Section 5.
 Proxies.
-If any Executive Committee member cannot attend a meeting, he or she may give a written proxy to the Executive Committee member from his or her division who is attending the meeting or give his or her proxy to any other member of his or her divisional Board of Officers who wishes to attend the meeting and to vote in his or her place.
-If neither an Executive Committee member from his or her division nor any other division officer can attend, he or she may give his or her vote to any other member of the Executive Committee who is attending the meeting.
-A member of the Board of Directors may vote by proxy, given to a director who is present.
+If any Executive Committee member cannot attend a meeting, they may give a written proxy to the Executive Committee member from their Division who is attending the meeting or give their proxy to any other member of their Division Board of Officers who wishes to attend the meeting and to vote in their place.
+If neither an Executive Committee member from their Division nor any other Division officer can attend, they may give their proxy vote to any other member of the Executive Committee who is attending the meeting.
+A member of the Board of Directors may vote by proxy, given to a Director who is present.